Jodhpur Airport: Indian Air Force

+New terminal

+The Government of Rajasthan signed a memorandum of understanding with the Indian Air Force for the expansion of the passenger terminal in March 2017, wherein 37 acres of IAF land was transferred to the Airports Authority of India (AAI).
+In May 2021, the land was transferred by the IAF to the AAI through the Jodhpur Development Authority.
+The terminal's foundation stone was laid by Prime Minister Narendra Modi in October 2023.

+The 23,342 square metre terminal was inaugurated on 4 July 2026 by Prime Minister Narendra Modi, where he also launched the modified UDAN Scheme to expand regional infrastructure.
+The terminal incorporates Rajput architecture including arches and jharokhas.
+Developed at a cost of ₹480 crore, the terminal was designed by the Indian architectural firm STHAPATI and built to target GRIHA certification.
+The terminal scales the airport's operational capacity to 2 million annual passengers.

 Structure

 The airport's 12-acre civil enclave contains a terminal building measuring a built-up area of 5,690 m^{2}, which is capable of handling 430 passengers per hour.
 The terminal has seven check-in counters and three boarding gates.
 The adjoining concrete apron measures 140 by 100 metres and has three parking bays that can cater to two Airbus A320 and Boeing 737 type aircraft simultaneously.

 The runway is 2,743 metres long and 45 metres wide.
 The airfield is equipped with night landing facilities and an Instrument Landing System (ILS) as well as navigational facilities like DVOR/DME and an NDB.
+The runway was resurfaced in April 2026.

 Jodhpur Air Force Station

 Squadrons of HAL Dhruv, HAL Prachand, HAL Chetak, Mil Mi-17 and Sukhoi Su-30MKI aircraft are based here.
 It was active during the Kargil War of 1999.
 There is also a battalion of the Garud Commando Force here.

 On 3 October 2022, IAF inducted HAL Prachand into 143 Helicopter Unit at Jodhpur Air Force Station.